GrahamboJangles/TradeBotPy/readme.md

 # TO DO:
+- maybe stop using market orders, seem to be losing quite a bit to slippage depending on volitility
+- redo the wait until open to check the time and wait a specific amount of time until open becuase alpaca just breaks overnight
+- add a test to see if we actually get filled, and if not, try again
 - if first order was too long ago, it will slow down pi because of live backtesting
-- add a test to see if we actually get filled, and if not, try again
 - if past market hours and holding positions, close them

 ## Low priority: